rambabugupta/Machine_Learning_Churn_Prediction/README.md

 ## PREDICTION METHODS:

-1. I have tried two models.
-Random Forest and Support Vector Machine have been used for modelling.
+1. I have tried three models.
+Random Forest, KNN and Support Vector Machine have been used for modelling.
 Random forest has quite fast to train but SVM is very slow to train.
 I kept Random Forest though.
-I have uploaded code of both.
+I have uploaded code of al three.
    - command: python predict_rf.py
    - command: python predict_svc.py

 2. Accuracy using SVM : ~82 %
    Accuracy using Random Forest : ~79%
+   Accuracy using KNN : 78%

 ## DATA FINDINGS